What Makes a Sand Suitable For Equestrian Use?

 1. Chemical Composition

-- Chemical composition – High purity silica sand is durable, meaning the individual grains are less susceptible to breaking down through usage, which will help the surface remain consistent.
+High purity silica sand is durable, meaning the individual grains are less susceptible to breaking down through use, which will help the surface to remain consistent.

-- Particle shape – Sands that are classified as either “subangular to rounded” or “subangular” have grains that compact well to provide a firm riding surface.
-If the grains are too rounded they will not compact fully and angular grains can compact too much resulting in a hard surface.
-Additionally, highly angular grains are more susceptible to fracturing under impact.
+Sands classified as either sub-angular have grains that compact well, providing a firm riding surface.
+Additionally, highly angular grains are more susceptible to fracture under the impact.

-- Particle size distribution – A range of grain sizes helps the sand compact due to the smaller particles filling the voids between the larger ones.
+A range of grain size helps the sand compact due to smaller particles filling the voids between larger ones.